Skip to content

 Travel insurance: not a visa requirement, but don’t skip it

 Montenegro does not make travel insurance a condition of visa-free entry for most tourists.
-But “not required” is not the same as “not needed.”
-Montenegro is not in the EU, so an EHIC/GHIC card does not cover you, and the things people actually come for - the Bay of Kotor, rafting the Tara Canyon, hiking in Durmitor - are exactly where a medical emergency or evacuation gets expensive.
-A policy with solid medical and evacuation limits is the sensible baseline; if you plan adventure activities, make sure they are named in the cover.
+But “not required” isn’t the same as “not needed.”
+Montenegro sits outside the EU and the EEA, so an EU-issued EHIC isn’t valid here.
+The UK’s GHIC is recognised, but free treatment runs through a certificate of entitlement you apply for with your British passport and card, and bills paid without that certificate can’t be reimbursed (gov.uk, checked 1 August 2026).
+Everyone else pays up front, and the Bay of Kotor, the Tara Canyon and Durmitor are where a medical emergency or evacuation gets expensive.
+Solid medical and evacuation limits are the baseline; if you plan adventure activities, make sure they’re named.

 View across the Bay of Kotor to mountains and the islets off Perast in Montenegro

-Once you are through the border, this is the reward - the Bay of Kotor.
+Once you're through the border, this is the reward - the Bay of Kotor.
 Insurance is optional for entry, but worth having for the trip.
 Photo: Alexkom000 / Wikimedia Commons, CC BY 4.0

-For what a policy should and should not include, see our dedicated guide to Montenegro travel insurance.
+For what a policy should and shouldn’t include, see our dedicated guide to Montenegro travel insurance.
 And to time your trip well once the paperwork is sorted, the best time to visit Montenegro breaks the year down month by month.

 Quick checklist before you go